mobify/workshop--adaptivejs-site-1x/README.md

     Save the `_shipping-banner.scss` shipping banner component file and close it.

+7. In your editor, from the `assets/styles` folder, open the `_components.scss` components list file.
+Import the new `_shipping-banner` shipping banner component at the bottom of the file.

+    ```SCSS
+    // Project Components
+    // ------------------
+    //
+    // Styles for project-specific components.
+    //
+    // eg. @import 'components/button';

+    ...
+    @import 'components/tab';
+    @import 'components/shipping-banner'
+    ```

-7. Refresh the homepage preview from Step 2 in your browser.
+8. Refresh the homepage preview from Step 2 in your browser.

     The homepage now looks like this: